 There is no limit to page length on The Oxford Magazine, however, always make sure a content page is only as long as it needs to be.
-You can use the formatting guidance in this section to ensure your content is clear, concise, and easy to scan.
+You can use these formatting guidelines to ensure your content is clear, concise, and easy to scan.

 The inverted pyramid is a practice where you put the most important information at the top of the webpage.
 The pyramid shape reflects that your writing should go from the broadest facts down to the smallest details.
 The inverted-pyramid style matches how our readers consume content and helps engage and inform them effectively.

 For example on an event page, information about what (event title), when (dates and time) and where (venue) should be at the top.
 Information about how to obtain tickets, etc, should go at the bottom.

 Use headings to divide up the content of your page.
 This helps people scan the content and find information relevant to them.

 Headings must be descriptive and properly tagged and nested.
 Descriptive headings help by making it clear what that section of the page is about. while tagging and nesting headings allow people, screen readers and search engines to understand the structure and order of the page.

 You can tag headings correctly by setting the right heading level.
 For example, the first heading after the page title should be ‘Heading 2’.